Being at home during the COVID-19 quarantine presents different challenges and benefits for each of us.

 Journal or find other healthy outlets for your feelings

 Your feelings matter and they want you to acknowledge them.
 Journaling is an easy and convenient way to check-in with yourself, acknowledge, and process your feelings.
-If you need help getting started, this article is all about the benefits of journaling and this article has journaling prompts to help with stress and anxiety.
+If you need help getting started, this article is all about the benefits of journaling and this article has gratitude journal prompts.

 Social distancing or quarantine doesn’t mean social isolation.
 Yes, it’s more challenging (and not quite the same) to visit with friends online, but it does help!
 Schedule time to talk, play a game together, knit together, etc. You may be surprised by what you can do “together” through video calls.